lhbikos/ReC_MultivModel/docs/index.md

 ---
 title: "ReCentering Psych Stats: Multivariate Modeling"
 author: "Lynette H. Bikos, PhD, ABPP"
-date: "12 Nov 2023"
+date: "08 Mar 2024"
 site: bookdown::bookdown_site
 documentclass: book
+bibliography: STATSnMETH.bib #This is my own bibtex file from my Zotero account.
+If this file is not in the project folder there will be an error and the book will not build.
+citation-style: apa-single-spaced.csl #if you want APA style
+link-citations: yes
+urlcolor: blue #without this the links in the PDF do not show
 fontsize: 11pt
 geometry: margin=1in
 highlight: tango
-urlcolor: blue #without this the links in the PDF do not show
-citation-style: apa-single-spaced.csl #if you want APA style
-bibliography: STATSnMETH.bib #This is my own bibtex file from my Zotero account.
-If this file is not in the project folder there will be an error and the book will not build.
-link-citations: yes
 url: https://lhbikos.github.io/ReC_MultivModel/ #a link to the GitHub pages where it is rendered
 cover-image: images/ReC_multivariate_bkcvr.png #link to the image for the book shows up in previews
 description: |
   "Multivariate Modeling" is a mini-volume in the ReCentering Psych Stats series.
 The first portion of the book includes lessons on scrubbing and scoring data, data diagnostics (including managing missingness), and multiple imputation.
 The second portion of the book introduces conditional process analysis, using the R package lavaan.
 Lessons include simple mediation, complex mediation, simple moderation, and moderated mediation.
-github-repo: lhbikos/extRas
+github-repo: lhbikos/ReC_MultivModel
 ---

 # BOOK COVER {-}